 Also, learn the top 3 ways how to collect SMS text message opt-ins.

-Disclose useful information and opt-out instructions. 📝
+Disclose useful information for text marketing and opt-out instructions. 📝

 Disclose that message and data rates may apply.